Boneshaker (novel): Authorial intent

 Boneshaker is the first novel in Priest's "Clockwork Century" setting.
 She has affirmed that with Boneshaker she sought to create a literary magnum opus for the steampunk movement, stating "Steampunk, I think, has been hunting for that for a while."

 Adaptations

-Boneshaker has been adapted as a GraphicAudio by Doug Krentzlin.
+Boneshaker was adapted for GraphicAudio by Doug Krentzlin.
 Directed by and starring Colleen Delany, it was released on 1 May 2014 (ISBN 978-1-62851-058-4).

 Hammer Film Productions, along with Cross Creek Pictures and Exclusive Media Group, optioned the film rights and John Hilary Shepherd is writing the screenplay.

 Reception

-Reviews

-Priest, 34, is a well-spoken Capitol Hill resident whose idea of fun is a stroll in Seattle's Lakeview Cemetery, gathering 19th-century names for her characters.
-She has spent time and thought constructing the internal logic of the steampunk world of "Boneshaker." ...I think I was born 30 years too soon for steampunk, but I get it.
-Machinery you can understand.
-Cool Victorian threads.
-And villains cloaked in steam, lots of steam.